schzene/PrivSphere/README.md

-# PrivaSphere: A Lightweight, Adaptable, and Powerful Privacy-Preserving Machine Learning Platform
+# PrivSphere: A Lightweight, Adaptable, and Powerful Privacy-Preserving Machine Learning Platform

 **Overview**

-PrivaSphere is a **lightweight, adaptable,** and **powerful** privacy-preserving machine learning platform designed to enable secure data analysis and modeling without compromising sensitive information.
-By leveraging advanced privacy-preserving techniques such as homomorphic encryption (HE) and secure multi-party computation (SMPC), PrivaSphere provides a secure environment for various data processing tasks.
+PrivSphere is a **lightweight, adaptable,** and **powerful** privacy-preserving machine learning platform designed to enable secure data analysis and modeling without compromising sensitive information.
+By leveraging advanced privacy-preserving techniques such as homomorphic encryption (HE) and secure multi-party computation (SMPC), PrivSphere provides a secure environment for various data processing tasks.

 **Key Features**